Please note that this is an eBook. The Paperback Version can be bought on the Amazon platform by clicking here

 - And much much more

-ADHD Symptoms like inattention, impulsivity, distractibility, disorganization, and, in some cases, hyperactivity could become a thing of the past as long as they follow the lessons presented in this workbook.
+These ADHD Symptoms like inattention, impulsivity, and hyperactivity could become a thing of the past as long as they follow the lessons presented in this workbook.
 This workbook promises to help your Teen anticipate pitfalls, improve social skills, encourage good nutrition, and set boundaries and stick to them, plus get them ready to focus on the positive, focus on the present, and much, much more.

 About the Author: